 And…what about the famous Carnival Chiacchiere?
 Also known as cenci or donzelle (Toscana), crostoli (Trentino), frappe or sfrappole (Emilia), lattughe or cenci (Lombardia), galani (Veneto), bugie (Piemonte)…. in the Marche region the main influence is that of Emilia but everyone calls them as he prefers.
 They are very simple: flour, eggs, butter, sugar and a small glass of anisette or rum … the dough is made very thin, cut into rectangles of various sizes and fried.
 Freshly cooked they are spread with icing sugar and are preserved even for a few days without any problems.
 Someone cooks in the oven to keep them even lighter!

 But the Carnival sweets preferred by my children are the “Castagnole”.
 There are many recipes to prepare them, but I have learned the secret since only a few years: the secret is to sprinkle after frying with melted honey instead of icing sugar!
-A simple trick but that makes them absolutely great for young and old and for which you can use the full range of honeys you found on www.tastingmarche.com: Acacia honey, Linden honey, Sunflower honey, Wildflower honey, Rape honey and Coriander honey!!
+A simple trick but that makes them absolutely great for young and old and for which you can use the full range of honeys you found on www.tastingmarche.com: Acacia honey, Honeydew honey, Lavander and acacia honey, Wildflower honey, Mid-hills honeydew and Honey and Hazelnut Cream!!

 Happy Carnival to all !!!